What is an Individual Coverage HRA (ICHRA)?

-Instead of trying to find a group plan that works in multiple states, offer an ICHRA and employees can purchase a plan that fits their needs best.
-Since insurance rates vary by state, you can set your classes up by state.
+Instead of trying to find a group plan that works in multiple states, offer employees an ICHRA and let employees purchase plans in their local markets that best fit their needs.
+Since insurance rates vary by geographic locations, you can set your classes up by state.
 For example, employees that live in California will get $600 and employees living in Texas will get $500.
 There is no limit to the number of classes you set up!
-Employers can set up varying rates for each state employees live in and then further segment by marital status if they wish.
+Employers can set up varying rates for each state employees live in and then further increase allowances by marital status or age.

 Do you want to offer a group health plan and ICHRA together?

 No problem!
 Employers can offer an ICHRA and traditional group plan to employees as long as two conditions are met:

 - Employees in each class are only offered one solution.
 For example, an employer cannot offer employees within a class an ICHRA and a group plan.

 - Certain classes being offered reimbursement through an ICHRA must meet class size minimums.
 This is to avoid adverse risk shifting from employers trying to unload unhealthy risk off of their group plan and onto the individual market.

 REMEMBER: Benefits have to be distributed fairly to employees that fall within each class, but each class can be broken down further by age and family size.